RequirementEngineering/ch-re-STDBrando/SRS.md

 | Doctor | The doctor has a less important role in the process but just attend the client or know which clients took his trial. |
 ##### 2.4	Constraints
 - The employees in the clinic might not be experienced enough to use the system, so a little extra time is recommended to understand the use of the system.
+- Its important for the employees and administrator to have their passwords at hand since with these they can access the system.
 ##### 2.5	Assumptions and dependencies
 * An Administrator should be able to modify all the data that the employee(user) can.
 * The user should be able to work only with creating patient information, adding or modifying doctor information.
 * One employee should be using the system at the time.
+*
 ## 3. Specific requirements
 The specific actions that the system shall do will be described in this section.
 ##### 3.1 External interfaces